 Number one is extremely important.
-Whenever you’re connected to public Wi-Fi, there’s a higher chance that someone else connected to the Wi-Fi can hack your personal data.
+Whenever you’re connected to public Wi-Fi, there’s a higher chance that someone else connected to the Wi-Fi can hack your personal data and IP address.
 In order to keep your information safe, it helps to use a VPN whenever you’re in public places.

 It’s easy for hackers to steal information to your device by using MITM (man-in-the-middle) attacks.
 This happens when a hacker can essentially “stand” between your device and the Wi-Fi network you’re using.
 It only takes a hacker 15 minutes to steal your information when performing a MITM attack.1